hvy/chainer-gan-improvements/README.md

-# Improving Techniques for Training GANs
+# Improved Techniques for Training GANs

 Chainer implementations of some of the techniques presented in the paper Improved Techniques for Training GANs [https://arxiv.org/abs/1606.03498](https://arxiv.org/abs/1606.03498) on the MNIST dataset.